Maki-science/easyCHAMP/README.md

 ## Workflow
 The (pre-)Purency workflow usually produces several filters (measurements) for each sample.
 We highly recommend to adopt a common file-naming procedure.
 The function uses everything of the .csv file names before the first '_' (underline) as sample name.
 The rest is considered as measurement (e.g., SAMPLENAME_measurement1of3).
 This also allows for one blank for multiple filters/samples from one location (i.e., replicates), by naming the samples accordingly (e.g., SAMPLENAMEFilter1, SAMPLENAMEFilter2, SAMPLENAMEBlank - or, in case of splitted measurements for each filter: e.g., SAMPLENAMEFilter1_measurement1of3, SAMPLENAMEFilter2_measurement1of3 SAMPLENAMEBlank_measurement1of2).

 *WARNING: The naming of the files is an important prerequisite for a proper processing.
-This cannot be done smarter.
 Thus you need to cautiously set your file names!*

 Put all files you want to process including their blank files into one folder.
 We recommend to put all files of a certain project/study or similar into one folder and process them at once.